maubuz/2W6-Notes/docs/wk8/git_github.md

-Regardless of your choice of application, you will need Git installed in your computer anyway.
+Regardless of your choice of application, you will need Git installed in your computer.
 Some graphical applications will install Git in the background.